AlenaUshakova/UserCardFollowers/README.md

 ![Tweets page](./src/images/tweets.jpg)

+ Or just open the project on the live page: [UserCardFollowers](https://alenaushakova.github.io/UserCardFollowers/tweets)

 ## Technologies

-The project is built with React and uses the Axios library to interact with the Github API.
+The project is built with React and uses the Axios library to interact with the [MockAPI](https://mockapi.io/).

 ## Author

-Alena Ushakova - Software Developer
+Alena Ushakova - Frontend Developer